Prioritizing Health & Safety

 Advising & Planning

-EA advising appointments are now held exclusively on Zoom.
+Our advisors can meet with you either in person or virtually, depending on your preference.
 To find your EA Advisor and schedule an appointment, visit our website: https://international.uky.edu/ea/meet-ukea-advisors.

 Planning travel amidst travel suspensions